Uber posts $708M loss as revenue grows; finance head quits | New Country 923

 The company is not publicly listed but has been mulling an IPO.
 It said in a statement “the narrowing of our losses in the first quarter puts us on a good trajectory towards profitability.”

-The company also said its head of finance, Gautam Gupta, is departing, becoming the latest high profile executive to leave amid a string of troubles facing the company.
+Uber also said it’s launching a search for a chief financial officer as its head of finance, Gautam Gupta, departs, becoming the latest high profile executive to leave amid a string of troubles facing the company.

+Gupta worked for the company for four years but was never promoted to the CFO position.

+This year the company has also lost its head of communications, president and other senior executives as it faces allegations of sexism and sexual harassment in the workplace.